onepiecesnow/SSP/README.md

 #This project is about using SSP(successive shortest path) to calculate EMD and is still in progress.

-Important functions are included in "emd.h"
+Important functions are included in "emd.cpp"

-Function about graph could be found in "Graph.h"
+Function about graph could be found in "Graph.cpp"

 Useful data structures are in "Util.h"